r3bl-org/r3bl-open-core/docs/dd_editor_component.md

         `UpdateEditorBuffer(EditorBuffer)`.
    2. `render(has_focus: &HasFocus, current_box: &FlexBox, state: &S, shared_store: &SharedStore<S, A>)`
       - Can simply relay the arguments to `EditorEngine::render(state.editor_buffer)`
-      - Which will return a `TWCommandQueue`.
+      - Which will return a `RenderPipeline`.

 Sample code: